leoaretakis/fuzzy-theo/README.md

 ## TODO

 - Create enum for some MF and FS properties
-- Implement fuzzy set operations
-- Implement common MFs
+- Implement many sorts of MFs